 Ethical Reporting: Avoiding Harmful Assumptions

 The role of the media is essential when it comes to public discussions about neurodivergence.
-While public curiosity about celebrities’ children is natural, it is essential for media outlets to respect privacy and avoid making unsubstantiated claims about a child's health or developmental status.
+While public curiosity about celebrities’ children is natural, media outlets need to respect privacy and avoid making unsubstantiated claims about a child's health or developmental status.

 Labeling a child, especially one as young as Blue Ivy, without any credible evidence can reinforce harmful stereotypes about autism and neurodiversity.
 This kind of speculation can also contribute to the stigmatization of individuals with autism, reinforcing the idea that there is something inherently "wrong" or "different" about them when, in fact, neurodiversity is simply a different way of experiencing the world.